edgio-docs/edgio-docs/guides/split_testing.md

 # Split Testing (aka Edge Experiments)

-The Moovweb XDN makes it easy to conduct split testing without performance penalties by executing splits at the edge through easy-to-use yet powerful inteface.
+The Moovweb XDN makes it easy to conduct split testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
 It can be used for A/B and multivariate tests, canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.
 This guide shows you how to configure a split test.

 ## How split testing works